serenaflint/Text-to-Music/README.md

 # Text-to-Music
 Project for UB Hacking 2019

+Takes a text file and randomly assigns notes to letters, creating 'music.'
+This is then processed through IBM Watson to make the music more stylized.

 **************************************************************************************************************************
 <b>Testing was done on several files, here are some of the selected examples. </b>